Lillie Langtry: Daughter

-The moment it became clear Lillie Langtry was pregnant, Battenberg's parents acted promptly and resolutely.
+The moment it became clear that Lillie was pregnant, Battenberg's parents acted promptly.
 An aide-de-camp was sent from the German Jugenheim to arrange a financial settlement.
 Louis was told that there could be no question of marriage.
 Suddenly, the Admiralty found an appointment for Louis Mountbatten on The Inconstant.
 The passionate affair was ended before the child was born and with Louis Battenberg out of the way.

 The discovery in 1978 of Langtry's letters to Arthur Jones and publication of quotations from them by Laura Beatty in 1999 support the idea that Jones was the father of Langtry's daughter.
-Possibly she told him he was the father of the child.
-Anyway, in a letter she pressed Jones to go a chemist to buy potions to make her miscarry.
+Possibly, she told him he was the father of the child.
+In a letter, she pressed Jones to go a chemist to buy potions to make her miscarry.
 During her pregnancy she wrote him passionately written letters and assured him how much she needed him.
-Jones probably stayed with her in Paris after she wrote him a letter with the dates she would give birth—according to her doctor.
+Jones probably stayed with her in Paris after she wrote him a letter with the dates she would give birth, according to her doctor.

 Prince Louis' son, Earl Mountbatten of Burma, however, had always maintained that his father was the father of Jeanne Marie.

-Jeanne Marie was only told who her father was, by Margot Asquith, when she was 20 years old.
-A story around this discovery tells Jeanne Marie complained bitterly of her illegitimacy.
+Jeanne Marie was only told who her father was by Margot Asquith when she was 20 years old.
+A story around this discovery tells that Jeanne Marie complained bitterly of her illegitimacy.
 She was asked sharply by her mother, 'Who would you prefer to have as a father, a penniless drunken Irishman or a Royal Prince and the most handsome of all naval officers?'